 For companies that operate on a consistent schedule, setting controls by day of week is a simple way to reduce unauthorized fueling.
 Companies can restrict weekend transactions, select designated fueling days, and more.
 Before managers enact these controls, they may want to confirm that there is no reason for drivers to fuel outside of the typical workdays.
 For example, your drivers may usually work Monday through Friday, but occasionally encounter special situations that require them to work on the weekend.
 In these cases, you should leave the weekends open while creating an alert to notify you if weekend fueling occurs.

 For businesses that operate on set schedules, it may be helpful to eliminate transactions during non-work hours.
 Limiting by time of day makes it easy to restrict all purchases to operating hours.
 If your employees are not working, then their card should not either.

 If your company only operates in certain states, locking out the rest of the country is an easy way to prevent abuse or fraud.
 There is no reason to leave areas open if your drivers are never going to be there!

-Monitoring your Voyager card usage
+Monitor your Voyager card usage.